Home

 Camel Toe

 A common problem for all women is that when wearing panties or a bikini, the fabric can be sucked into their vagina, leading to what is called a 'camel toe' appearance.
 Post-SRS transwomen are particularly susceptible to this problem as their vulva entrance is less protected by surrounding tissues, particularly if they haven't had a procedure to hood their clitoris.
-As such a regular 'camel toe' has become an outing indicator, and ironically pre-SRS tucking can result in a better appearance when clothed!
+As such a regular 'camel toe' has become an outing indicator, and ironically tucking when pre-SRS can result in a better female appearance when clothed!

 Surgical Advances